 How They Affect Prices

 Commodities futures accurately assess the price of raw materials because they trade on an open market.
-They also forecast the value of the commodity into the future.
+They also forecast the value of the commodity in the future.
 The values are set by traders and their analysts.
 They spend all day every day researching their particular commodity.
 Forecasts instantly incorporate each day's news.
 For example, if Iran threatens to close the Strait of Hormuz, the commodities prices will change dramatically.

 Sometimes commodities futures reflect the emotion of the trader or the market more than supply and demand.
 Speculators bid up prices to make a profit if a crisis occurs and they anticipate a shortage.
 When other traders see that the price of a commodity is skyrocketing, they create a bidding war.
 That drives the price even higher.
 But the basics of supply and demand haven't changed.
 When the crisis is over, prices will plummet back to earth.

 Also, commodities are traded in U.S. dollars.
 There is an inverse relationship between the dollar and commodities.
 As the value of the dollar increases, the price of commodities falls.
 That's because traders can get the same amount of commodities for less money.